 Smartphones and the calls, videos, apps, cloud storage and the countless other uses they provide us are dependent on the quality of the cellular connections in our homes, offices, restaurants, cars and everywhere else we go.
 These connections are reliant on the cell towers which empower us to do all of these things, and when connections break down due to massive crowds, like those at a sports game, Distributed Antenna Systems (DAS) boost the signals.
 Ensuring the connection with cell towers and DAS are essential for continuous service, as both serve as foundations of our digital society.

-Testing the towers and DAS require skilled technician to perform the tower tests Technicians perform specific tests methods on the cellular data networks, such as PIM testing, cable & antenna analysis and carrier-approved cell fiber tests.
+Testing the towers and DAS requires skilled technicians to perform the tower tests.
+Technicians perform specific tests methods on the cellular data networks, such as PIM testing, cable & antenna analysis and carrier-approved cell fiber tests.
 Towers also require antenna alignment to direct signals.
-These test help the integrity of the signal and quality of the components.
+These tests help the integrity of the signal and quality of the components.

 How Do Cell Towers Work?